-Property Inventory and Disposition Report: The Awarded Applicant shall submit a Property Inventory and Disposition Report by September 30, 2015.
+Property Inventory and Disposition Report: The Awarded Applicant shall submit a Property Inventory and Disposition Report by September 30, 2016 to Perkins@THECB.state.tx.us.
 The report shall be a cumulative inventory of all single items purchased with Grant funds that are valued according to federal cost policy (tangible property having an initial acquisition price of more than \$5,000 per unit and a useful life of more than one year) or by the applicant's local policy, whichever is more stringent.
-The list shall include all items in the Awarded Applicants possession and those discarded, sold, or transferred to another entity.
+The list shall include all items in the Awarded Applicant's possession and those discarded, sold, or transferred to another entity.
 Each entry on the inventory shall include: the identification number, description of the property; acquisition date; acquisition cost; location (if in the Awarded Applicant's possession); and disposition status and date (if not in the Awarded Applicant's possession).